 Maude Elizabeth Seymour Abbott (1869 – 1940) was a Canadian physician, cardiologist and pathologist.

-over 100 journal publications and a series of books; Abbott’s chapter on congenital cardiac disease, in William Osler’s Modern Medicine (published 1907) established her as a world authority on the subject.
+She has over one hundred journal publications and a series of books; Abbott’s chapter on congenital cardiac disease, in William Osler’s Modern Medicine (published 1907) established her as a world authority on the subject.

-- 1890 – BA, Arts Faculty at Montreal McGill University (first woman to do so)
+- 1890 – BA, Arts Faculty at Montreal McGill University (first woman to do so), won the Lord Stanley Gold Medal, graduated as class valedictorian.

 Rokitansky-Maude Abbott syndrome (1924): Rare congenital heart disease characterized by persistence of the interatrial ostium primum associated with a cleft of the internal valve of the mitral orifice, thus separated into two half-valves, anterior and posterior, each inserted on a special pillar.